BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-20-rebroadcast-introducing-objectives-and-key-results-okrs.md

 ✅ Leadership advice to successfully implement OKRs

 ## Transcript
+(transcripts are auto-generated, so please excuse the brevity)

 ### Introducing the most listened-to podcast in 2022

-Hi, this is Bill Raymond.
+**Bill Raymond:** Hi, this is Bill Raymond.
 Today is Tuesday, December 20th, 2022.
-I'm really excited to share this rebroadcast of our most listened-to podcast.
-It's called Introducing.
+I'm really excited to share this rebroadcast of our most listened to podcast.
+It's called introducing.
 Objectives and key results or OKRs with Jeff Gothelf.
 I hope you enjoy this podcast.
 And next week I will give you a little bit of an update on where things are going for 2023.
-Alright, let's start the podcast!
+Alright let's start the podcast!

 ### Topic introduction

-**audioBillRaymond21395309060:** Hi, this is Bill Raymond.
+**BillRaymond:** Hi, this is bill Raymond.
 I recently worked with a client that creates software for large enterprise customers.
 What their software is considered best in class.
 My clients struggled with customer satisfaction and adoption rates due to the steep learning curve to configuring their product.

-**audioBillRaymond21395309060:** I was tasked with an objective.
+**BillRaymond:** I was tasked with an objective.
 To build video training material directly into the application.
 The purpose of the training material was to explain how to fill out a field how certain buttons worked And the purpose of various screens

-**audioBillRaymond21395309060:** Now i produce a lot of training materials so if you will please allow me to geek out for a moment
+**BillRaymond:** Now i produce a lot of training materials so if you will please allow me to geek out for a moment

-**audioBillRaymond21395309060:** To create a professional training video.
+**BillRaymond:** To create a professional training video.
 You need to write a script record the exact steps on the screen.
 And perhaps even have a person on screen.
 Once that is complete.
 You must Polish the audio and the video, pass it through one or more review procedures.
 And potentially reshoot the content if it does not meet the expected standards

-**audioBillRaymond21395309060:** Here's a little context.
+**BillRaymond:** Here's a little context.
 Have you ever taken a professional online training course?
 You may have noticed that each learning objective is a short six to 10 minute video.
 Believe it or not that six minute video probably took anywhere from four to 12 hours to produce

-**audioBillRaymond21395309060:** so now going back to my client, requesting training videos in their product.
+**BillRaymond:** so now going back to my client, requesting training videos in their product.
 You can likely see my sense of concern.
 Imagine the software developers just adding a new field on a screen or creating a brand new screen or using new terminology.
 That means one or even dozens of videos would require a complete reshoot from beginning to end.
 Worse the software had different versions so then we would also have to link each one of these videos to various versions of the product

-**audioBillRaymond21395309060:** I went back to my client and asked them if we could change my objective.
+**BillRaymond:** I went back to my client and asked them if we could change my objective.
 Rather than create training videos for the product.
 I would instead investigate ways to improve customer adoption after all.
 That's what they're trying to get after.
 And the training videos was just an idea, really.
 After a bit of negotiation i was given the freedom to work on that customer adoption problem

-**audioBillRaymond21395309060:** so, what are some of the things that I did?
+**BillRaymond:** so, what are some of the things that I did?
 Well, I interviewed both satisfied and dissatisfied customers to.
 Learn how the things were successful and how others were not.
 I attended the training classes that my client provides to their customers.
 And i talked to my clients employees to get their perspective as well

-**audioBillRaymond21395309060:** What I learned through that process was that the client loved to get deep into the technical weeds of how the product worked and all the cool things that it could do.
+**BillRaymond:** What I learned through that process was that the client loved to get deep into the technical weeds of how the product worked and all the cool things that it could do.

-**audioBillRaymond21395309060:** As you can imagine the successful customers were the ones that treated.
+**BillRaymond:** As you can imagine the successful customers were the ones that treated.
 Did the effort.
 Effort to implement.
 The software as a digital transformation.
 Effort.
 They brought in cross-functional teams.
 That no one understand their business and map that to how the product works.

-**audioBillRaymond21395309060:** The customers that we're struggling with adoption.
+**BillRaymond:** The customers that we're struggling with adoption.
 We're trying to implement the technology.
 But we're getting a little lost in translating that to how it works with the business users.

-**audioBillRaymond21395309060:** That insight alone gave us what we needed to build our first hypothesis, which is that the customer needed a roadmap.
+**BillRaymond:** That insight alone gave us what we needed to build our first hypothesis, which is that the customer needed a roadmap.
 They needed a guide of some sort that explained the process that they need to go through in order to implement the software.

-**audioBillRaymond21395309060:** So over the course of a few weeks, we built a high level version of this roadmap and shared it internally.
+**BillRaymond:** So over the course of a few weeks, we built a high level version of this roadmap and shared it internally.
 And with some interested customers,

-**audioBillRaymond21395309060:** The feedback was absolutely amazing.
+**BillRaymond:** The feedback was absolutely amazing.
 And immediate people asked for a copy of the deck.
 People were asking us to help them with their projects.
 So we knew we were on to something.

-**audioBillRaymond21395309060:** We continue to iterating.
+**BillRaymond:** We continue to iterating.
 Building a roadmap though is an end to end solution for how you implement the product successfully.
 Considering change management.
 The business user's perspective, the technical configuration person's perspective and operations as well.
 We also created training tracks that people could take so they could get certified in the product and that further helped us with adoption and customer satisfaction

-**audioBillRaymond21395309060:** that story brings me to today's conversation, which is around OKR is or objectives and key results.
+**BillRaymond:** that story brings me to today's conversation, which is around OKR is or objectives and key results.
 If you recall, my client gave me an objective to create training videos.
 So customers would know how to use their product.
 They told me what they needed, rather than just challenging me to define how to improve product adoption and customer satisfaction.
 By using OKR is you determine what you want to accomplish.
 Allowing your teams, the freedom to define how to accomplish it.

-**audioBillRaymond21395309060:** Today's guest is Jeff gut health.
+**BillRaymond:** Today's guest is Jeff gut health.
 A prolific author and speaker Jeff shares his experience on the topic of OKR is, and agility.
 I really hope you enjoy this lively conversation as much as I did.

-**audioBillRaymond21395309060:** Let's get started
+**BillRaymond:** Let's get started

 ### Podcast

 **BillRaymond:** Hi and welcome to the podcast today.
 I'm joined by Jeff gut health author, consultant and speaker.
 Hi, Jeff.
 How are you?

 **JeffGothelf:** I'm doing great bill.
 Thanks so much for having me.

 **BillRaymond:** I'm looking forward to this conversation about objectives and key results before we get started.
 Could you introduce yourself a little bit?